 Custom AI training: Models adapted to firm-specific practice areas

-Matter-aware assistance: AI that understands case context and history
+Matter-aware assistance: AI understanding case context and history

 Security compliance: Enterprise-grade data protection and audit capabilities

-Harvey's strength lies in its ability to understand complex legal relationships and provide strategic insights beyond basic research.
-The AI can analyze case strategy, identify potential weaknesses, and suggest alternative approaches.
+Harvey's strength lies in understanding complex legal relationships and providing strategic insights beyond basic research.
+The AI analyzes case strategy, identifies potential weaknesses, and suggests alternative approaches.

-The platform requires significant implementation investment, typically 3-6 months for full deployment.
-However, large firms report substantial productivity gains once the system is properly configured and trained.
+Implementation requires 3-6 months for full deployment.
+Large firms report substantial productivity gains once the system is properly configured and trained.

 Lex Machina revolutionizes litigation strategy through comprehensive data analysis and predictive modeling.
 The platform analyzes millions of court documents to provide actionable insights for legal strategy.